Ubatuba

-Ubatuba is a Brazilian municipality, located on the southeast coast, in the state of São Paulo.
+Ubatuba is a Brazilian municipality, located on the northeast coast, in the state of São Paulo.
 It is part of the Metropolitan Region of Vale do Paraíba e Litoral Norte.
-The population is 92,819 (2021 est.) in an area of 723.88 km², of which 83% is located in the Serra do Mar State Park.
+The population is 92,819 (2021 est.) in an area of 723.88 km2, of which 83% is located in the Serra do Mar State Park.

 Ubatuba is one of fifteen municipalities in São Paulo that the state considers to be coastal resorts because they satisfy specific standards set by state legislation.
 This classification entitles these communities more money from the state for the development of regional tourism.
 In addition, the municipality gains the right to add the title of seaside resort to its name, a word used both in the official municipal file and in state references.

 Toponymy

 Its name is of Tupi origin, and it has at least two meanings.
 Ubá means canoe in Tupi, whereas u'ubá means river cane, which is a type of grass utilized by the indigenous people to make arrows.
 Because tyba means "gathering", the city's name might refer to either "gathering of river reeds" or "gathering of boats."